 General and administrative ("G&A") expenses include the salaries of six employees, including management.
+Fifty percent (50%) of certain management salaries are currently being deferred until the Company's cash flow improves, however the entire salary expense is being recognized under G&A expense on the Statement of Operations.
 Other items included in our G&A expenses are legal and accounting expenses, director fees, stock compensation, investor relations fees, travel expenses, insurance, Sarbanes-Oxley ("SOX") compliance expenses and other administrative expenses necessary for an operator of oil and gas properties as well as for running a public company.
-These expenses decreased \$86,922 or 8.1% to \$981,290 for the twelve months ended February 28, 2018 in comparison to \$1,068,212 for the twelve months ended February 28, 2017.
-The decline in G&A expenses for the current year in comparison to the prior year was due to recognition of more fundraising expense in the prior year.
-For the year ended February 28, 2018, we received, as Operator of the East Slopes project in California, administrative overhead reimbursement of \$53,287, which was used to directly offset certain employee salaries.
+These expenses decreased \$105,458 or 10.7% to \$875,832 for the twelve months ended February 28, 2019 in comparison to \$981,290 for the twelve months ended February 28, 2018.
+The decline in G&A expenses for the current year in comparison to the prior year was due to a decrease in investor relations expense in the current year.
+For the year ended February 28, 2019, we received, as Operator of the East Slopes project in California, administrative overhead reimbursement of \$53,287, which was used to directly offset certain employee salaries.
 We are continuing a program of reducing all of our G&A costs wherever possible.
-G&A expenses represented 73.1% and 79.0% of total operating expenses for the twelve months ended February 28, 2018 and 2017, respectively.
+G&A expenses represented 79.9% and 73.1% of total operating expenses for the twelve months ended February 28, 2019 and 2018, respectively.